-Section 59 of the Central Bank of Sri Lanka Act, No. 16 of 2023 gives the authority to the Central Bank of Sri Lanka (CBSL) to establish and operate systems for transfer of funds, settle payment obligations and issue system rules to participating institutions.
+Section 7(e) of the Central Bank of Sri Lanka Act, No. 16 of 2023 empowers the Central Bank of Sri Lanka (CBSL) to administer, supervise, and regulate payment systems, ensuring their safety, effectiveness, and efficiency.
+Further, section 59 of the Act gives the authority to CBSL to establish and operate systems for transfer of funds, settle payment obligations and issue system rules to participating institutions.
 In addition, under the Section 4 of the Payment and Settlement Systems Act, No. 28 of 2005, CBSL acts as the authority responsible for the formulation of national payment system plan.
 Moreover, CBSL is entrusted with the pivotal task of offering guidance and fostering leadership in the establishment and advancement of payment, clearing, and settlement systems across Sri Lanka.
 Under this mandate, CBSL is committed to facilitate various aspects, including the harmonious interaction between its clearing and settlement systems and other interconnected systems, the exploration of innovative payment methods and technologies and the promotion of collaboration among all stakeholders in the continuous evolution of payment systems and the provision of payment services.

-This report provides valuable insights and statistics about the payment and settlement systems and methods in Sri Lanka.
+This report provides statistics and up-to-date information related to payment systems, methods and service providers authorized to operate in Sri Lanka.
 The information presented in this bulletin is collected from the payment systems and various stakeholders involved in the payment ecosystem.
 Further, this bulletin aims to offer a source for analyzing the efficiency and growth of the country's payment infrastructure allowing readers to understand the overall payment landscape of Sri Lanka.